MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/android/getting-started.md

 2. Copy the **App Secret** at the top of the page.
   ![Make a new app](images/AppSecret.jpg)
 3. Go into the **sampleapp_android** repository and navigate into **MainActivity.java**, located in /app/src/main/java/com/example/mobilecenter/sampleapp_android.
-4. In **MainActivity.java**, locate the following (*Note: You can locate the code snippet on the Getting Started page in the Mobile Center portal.*):
+4. In **MainActivity.java**, locate the following (*You can also find the code snippet with your specific app secret on the Getting Started page in the Mobile Center portal.*):
 ```
 @Override
 protected void onCreate(Bundle savedInstanceState) {